esmero/archipelago-deployment-live/docs/upgradeFromD8ToD9.md

 *Note:* We are fixing `drupal/bootstrap_barrio` to an exact version (5.1) because 5.5 and later are now Bootstrap 5 and `archipelago_subtheme` is still Bootstrap 4.

-We ned to also remove legacy modules that are **no longer supported** by D9 or have been incorporated into `Core`.
+We need to also remove legacy modules that are **no longer supported** by D9 or have been incorporated into `Core`.

 ```Shell
 docker exec -ti esmero-php bash -c "composer remove drupal/config_installer  --update-with-dependencies --no-update"